umccr/samplesheet-check-frontend/deploy/README.md

     Setup DNS for the samplesheet check for cloudfront

 # Setting up

-It is recomended to create a virtual environment for the app.
+It is recommended to create a virtual environment for the app.

-To do so please follow the instruction below.
+To do so please follow the instructions below.

 Change your directory to the root of this readme file.
 ```